pintu544/Density-Landing-Page/README.md

 ### Challenge 1: Content Modeling

-Understanding and modeling content in ContentStack was a challenge, as it required aligning the CMS structure with the Figma design.
+Understanding and modelling content in ContentStack was a challenge, as it required aligning the CMS structure with the Figma design.

 **Solution**: Collaborated with the content team to define a clear content model.
 Regular communication and feedback helped in refining the model for better alignment with the design.